 But that is not all.
 A group of Nordic researchers has recently proposed that there are actually five types of diabetes.
 This could have significant implications as it could mean that some people are taking diabetes medications they don’t need, while others aren’t being treated adequately at the time of their diagnosis.

-It is clear from new medical findings that the diagnosis of diabetes is not as simple as just Types 1 and 2 diabetes.
+It is clear from new medical findings that the diagnosis of diabetes is not as simple as just types 1 and 2 diabetes.
 You can read more on the difference between type 1 and type 2 diabetes here.